ProjectIgnis/LORE/README.md

 ### The battle as planned by "Lee"

-Seeing the "Lee" who snuck in alone to her side, "Ib" relaxed, and she voiced her doubts to "Lee", who should know about the truth of the "Mekk-Knights":
+Seeing the "Lee" who had snuck in alone to her side, "Ib" relaxes, and she voices her doubts to "Lee", who should know about the truth of the "Mekk-Knights":

 > Maybe we don't have to fight the Mekk-Knights.